seo17/samuel-owolabi/README.md

 ## Contact

-Feel free to reach out to me at [samuel.owolabi@example.com](mailto:samuel.owolabi@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/samuel-owolabi).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/samuel-owolabi-a5243225b).

 ---